ajwick94/python-cimec-Aseka-Wickramarachchi/README.md

 This project simulates sound localization cues using Interaural Time Difference (ITD) and a simple Interaural Level Difference (ILD) model.
 It also implements a Just Noticeable Difference (JND) experiment to measure a listener’s sensitivity to spatial audio cues in the horizontal plane.
 Using plotting functions, participant performance in each trial is updated.

 This is a simple experiment that mimics auditory perception research methods used to measure accuracy in sound localisation and spatial hearing.
 The idea behind this project was to primarily familiarise myself in building a simple localisation experiment using Python while being able to combing knowdledge from psychoacoustics and digital signal processing.

+🧠 Background
+ITD (Interaural Time Difference):
+Time difference in arrival of a sound at each ear, strongest cue for localization at low frequencies.

+ILD (Interaural Level Difference):
+Difference in sound level between ears, stronger cue at high frequencies.

+JND (Just Noticeable Difference):
+The smallest change in ITD that a listener can reliably detect.
+Here I have presented a simple framework for exploring these psychoacoustic phenomena experimentally.

 📖 Overview